dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

 There are two levels how module results are reused:

 - At the end of the `R` code of a module, the `Seurat` object is stored in the module directory.
 The next module loads it and in turn at the end saves a copy.
 This means that an analysis can be run step by step (and not in a full run anymore).
-It works both interactively (run code line by line in `RStudio`) and non-interactive (render via `quarto`).
+It works both interactively (run code line-by-line in `RStudio`) and non-interactively (render via `quarto`).

 - When a module is rendered by `quarto`, it will run the `R` code.
 The result is a markdown file (with text and tables) as well as the plots as PNGs.
 Quarto then converts these files into the final report.
 Now quarto can decide whether to run and render a module or reuse the existing content depending on the `freeze` setting.
 If in a module `freeze` is set to `yes`, then this module will not be run and rendered but its existing content (stored in the directory `_freeze`) will be included.
 If `freeze` is set to `auto`, then it will only be run and rendered if the module has changed.